xiaomingplus/Hubot-WeChat/README.md

 * [Shouxi Huang](https://github.com/hsx1612727380)

 ## TODO ##
-* No much functions to be implemented, most focus on scripting
+* No much functions to be implemented, most are focusing on scripting
 * Unit test

 ## Reference ##